bazylevnik0/icon-generator-temp/test/icon-generator-temp-test/search/temp.md

 **make uploading of all files in Pictures and viewing(52) - really with some conventions(not dynamic "elements", not localized "Pictures")<br>

 next to do:<br>
-make dynamic scrolling and searching(53 but with some bugs - positions, i will fix it) and clickable(get path)<br>
+make dynamic scrolling and searching(53 but with some bugs - positions, if input like a one letter, i don't know why, but with normal queryies it is works)<br>
+and clickable(get path)(54) also i chenged Image element to Button element(for clickable reason)<br>